 • How do radical SAM enzymes generate 5′-dA•?
 What is the structural trigger for the radical initiation?
 (JACS 2015)

-• How do radical SAM enzymes control the reactivities of highly reactive intermediates?
+• How do radical SAM enzymes control the reactivities of highly reactive intermediates (JACS 2020)?

 These questions are common to all radical SAM enzymes, and therefore addressing them will improve our understanding of radical SAM enzymes in general.
-To this end, we use those enzymes that we functionally characterized as model systems and use multidisciplinary approaches including small molecule probes, EPR, ENDOR, X-ray crystallography, NMR, and electrochemistry.
+To this end, we take multidisciplinary approaches including, small molecule probes, EPR, ENDOR, X-ray crystallography, NMR, and electrochemistry.